carlosnani/ReactToDoList/README.md

 ### How to use?
 - 1 Download or clone the repository.
 - 2 Run the commad yarn install.
-- 3 In the project directory, you can run ‘yarn start`.
+- 3 In the project directory, you can run "yarn start".

 ### O que eu aprendi fazendo esse projeto:
 - [x] Como usar o hook useState.